andrerg02/Cooperative-Sheaf-NN/README.md

 ![](https://github.com/ML-FGV/neural-sheaf-diffusion/blob/master/cooperative_sheaves/figures/sheaves.svg)

 To reproduce our experiments, go to [this](https://github.com/andrerg02/Cooperative-Sheaf-NN/releases/tag/ICLR-Reproducibility) release and follow the instructions below.
+If you just wish to use our model, just install the dependencies and check the `example.ipynb` file.

 ## Environment setup